Texas Vaping Lawyer

 In addition to those dangerous chemicals, e-cigarettes have been known to explode or catch fire due to their reliance on lithium-ion batteries.
 From 2009 through 2016, the U.S. Fire Administration reported 195 electronic cigarette explosions or fires.

 If you have suffered an illness or injury caused by an e-cigarette, you should speak to an experienced personal injury lawyer who will launch a thorough investigation.
-The attorneys at Tracey & Fox possess a wealth of legal knowledge and take pride in helping Texas consumers seek the justice they deserve.
+The attorneys at Tracey Fox King & Walters possess a wealth of legal knowledge and take pride in helping Texas consumers seek the justice they deserve.
 Contact us today to discuss your options.

 Created in China in 2003, e-cigarettes were introduced to the American market in 2007.
 Motivations for using an e-cigarette range from attempting to quit smoking to the perception it is a safer alternative to traditional cigarettes and their known public health risks.
 There is also a recreational component; these devices are often used with flavored liquid such as menthol, chocolate and more.

 Unregulated marketing, Big Tobacco’s entry in the marketplace and the sustained belief that e-cigarettes are safer than traditional cigarettes has made the targeted marketing audience teenagers and young adults.
 In a national survey of American teens, more than 6 out of 10 believe there was little, if any, harm in moderate usage of e-cigarettes.

 American middle and high school students have lighted on this trend more than any other age group.
 One company named Juul is so popular it has spawned a verb, ‘Juuling’.
 For a generation defined by their online presence, Juul is both the prop and the vice.
 Part of the device’s marketing is its appearance.
 The product does not look like a cigarette; it resembles a flash drive.
 This has led schools to ban flash drives to assist in combatting the problem.